ShuichiKawano/integMR/README.md

 # Sparse multivariate regression in integrative analysis (integMR)
-Author: Shuichi Kawano, Daeju Kim, and Yoshiyuki Ninomiya
+Author: Shuichi Kawano, Toshikazu Fukushima, Junichi Nakagawa, Mamoru Oshiki

-This is an R source code for performing smoothing varying regularization (SVaRu).
-The directory *R* includes many files that perform SVaRu.
+This is an R source code for performing sparse multivariate regression in integrative analysis (integMR).
+The directory *R* includes many files that perform integMR.
 Among them, most important file is given as follows.
-- **SVaRu.R** provides SVaRu with the values of tuning parameters selected by generalized information criterion.
+- **integMR.R** provides SVaRu with the values of tuning parameters selected by generalized information criterion.

-SVaRu is introduced in the paper:
+integMR is introduced in the paper:
-Kim, D., Kawano, S. and Ninomiya, Y. (2023) Smoothly varying regularization. *Computational Statistics & Data Analysis*. **179**, 107644 (doi:[ 10.1016/j.csda.2022.107644](https://doi.org/10.1016/j.csda.2022.107644)).

-The zip file "SimulationRealdata.zip" also includes source codes to perform simulations and real data analysis in the above paper.
+Kawano, S., Fukushima, T., Nakagawa, J. and Oshiki, M. (2023) Multivariate regression modeling in integrative analysis via sparse regularization. arXiv:2304.07451